bartmichu/node-urbackup-server-api/README.md

 <a name="UrbackupServer+getActivities"></a>

 ### urbackupServer.getActivities([params]) ⇒ <code>Promise.&lt;object&gt;</code>
-Retrieves a list of current and/or past activities.
+Retrieves a list of current and/or last activities.
 Matches all clients by default, but `clientName` or `clientId` can be used to request activities for one particular client.
-By default, this method returns only activities that are currently in progress and skips past activities.
+By default, this method returns both current and last activities.

 **Kind**: instance method of [<code>UrbackupServer</code>](#UrbackupServer)
-**Returns**: <code>Promise.&lt;object&gt;</code> - An object with activities info in two separate arrays (one for current and one for past activities).
+**Returns**: <code>Promise.&lt;object&gt;</code> - An object with activities info in two separate arrays (one for current and one for last activities).
 Returns an object with empty arrays when no matching clients/activities are found.
 **Throws**:

 - <code>Error</code> If the API response is missing values or if login fails.